I. Name and address of the person responsible

 IF YOU EXERCISE YOUR RIGHT TO OBJECT, WE WILL STOP PROCESSING THE DATA CONCERNED FOR DIRECT MARKETING PURPOSES.

-XI.
+VII.
 Further information and contacts

 If you have any further questions on the subject of data protection, please contact us via the contact address given above under point I above.